replicatedhq/help-center/content/docs/native/customer-installations/automating.md

 ## Configure Replicated Automatically

-During installation, Replicated will create a config file in `/etc/replicated.conf`.
-If this file exists, the installer will not overwrite it.
-To configure Replicated, create this file using any or all of the following options:
+During installation, Replicated will check for a config file at `/etc/replicated.conf`.
+To configure Replicated, create this file before installation, using any or all of the following options:

 ```json
 {